AnnaAxelsson051/AnnaAxelsson051/README.md

   <h4> Currently working on<h4>

-> - Informative Law Website with database connectivity
+> - Informative Law Firm Website with database connectivity
 > - E-commerce Store with Java Spring Boot and Angular complete front and back end, database, log in and payments
 > - Teaming up with a an engineer to construct a webpage about Green Roofs for a research project
 > - Various games